 NCHSAA STATE VOLLEYBALL CHAMPIONSHIPS FEATURE STRONG FIELD

-RALEIGH– The 35th edition of the North Carolina High School Athletic Association state volleyball championships are slated for Saturday at historic Reynolds Coliseum on the North Carolina State University campus.
+RALEIGH – The 37th edition of the North Carolina High School Athletic Association state volleyball championships is slated for Saturday at historic Reynolds Coliseum on the North Carolina State University campus.

-Time Warner Cable will be providing television coverage of all four state championships on Carolina On Demand, channels 199 and 1047, on Time Warner systems.
-The games will be available starting on the afternoon of Wednesday, November 10, on Time Warner Cable systems statewide.
+Time Warner Cable will be providing television coverage of all four state championships on Carolina On Demand, channels 199 or 1047, on Time Warner systems.
+The games will be available starting Sunday evening on Time Warner Cable systems statewide.

 The Raleigh Sports Consortium, the City of Raleigh and the Raleigh Convention and Visitors Bureau serve as host city sponsors for this event.